Xu Deshuai

-Xu Deshuai (徐德帥 (Xú Déshuài); born 13 July 1987) is a former Chinese-born Hong Kong professional footballer.
-He was born in Dalian, China but represents Hong Kong in international competition.
+Xu Deshuai (徐德帥 (Xú Déshuài); born 13 July 1987) is a former professional footballer who played as a winger.
+Born in China, he represented Hong Kong on the international level.
 He was a member of the Hong Kong East Asian Games football team in 2009 who won the East Asian Games gold medal.

-He wears number 8 for China U-19, Citizen, Hong Kong, Hong Kong U-23, South China and Pegasus.
+Xu wears number 8 for China U-19, Citizen, Hong Kong, Hong Kong U-23, South China and Pegasus.
 Because of this, Hong Kong football fans commonly use Xu 8 as a nickname for him.

 Early life

-Xu Deshuai was born on 13 July 1987 in Dalian, China.
+Xu was born on 13 July 1987 in Dalian, China.
 He is the only child in his family.
-His mother was primary school teacher but Xu Deshuai hates study.
-Thus, he left school after secondary education in Dalian to switched to Dalian Shide's youth academy under his mother's oppositional idea.
-His mother abandoned interference after the school teacher had told her that Deshuai has potential in football, so her mother support his football career very much after that.
+His mother was a primary school teacher but Xu hated to study.
+Thus, he left school after secondary education in Dalian to switch to Dalian Shide's youth academy under his mother's oppositional idea.
+His mother abandoned interference after the school teacher had told her that Xu has potential in football, so her mother support his football career very much after that.

 Club career

 Dalian Shide

-Xu Deshuai began his football career at Dalian with Dalian Shide's youth academy.
-His potential was quickly identified by First team in 2004.
-For Xu Deshuai's first senior season in China, he was only named in the substitutes list for two matches and made no appearances.
+Xu began his football career at Dalian with Dalian Shide's youth academy.
+His potential was quickly identified by the First team in 2004.
+For Xu's first senior season in China, he was only named in the substitutes list for two matches and made no appearances.
 The two games he was listed on the substitutes list were in November 2004; the match against Shanghai Shenhua on 11 November, and against Tianjin Teda on 24 November.
 He was sent to the field in the match, which held on 11 November, on the 91st-minute.
 He came off the bench at the last moment of the game so the report did not show that.

 Since Dalian Shide and Citizen organised a project, Dalian Shide sent some youth players to Citizen.
-In 2005, Xu Deshuai was sent to Hong Kong, with other teammates such as Chao Pengfei and Ju Yingzhi.
+In 2005, Xu was sent to Hong Kong, with other teammates such as Chao Pengfei and Ju Yingzhi.

 He was called up by Dalian Shide U19 for the 2006 China U19 Champions Cup, and the team won the championship.
 After the tournament, he returned to Hong Kong side Citizen again with Wang Xuanhong.